 …and so the list goes on, for three, if not four more pages!

-The trouble with these kind of buyer personas is they’re absolute rubbish.
+The trouble with these kinds of buyer personas is their absolute rubbish.

 First of all, nine times out of ten they’re a figment of your marketing team’s imagination, and not grounded in any real research.

 Bless them, they’re a creative bunch, but now’s not the time for that creative flair to come out.

 Secondly, even if you have gone to great lengths to do your research and create a persona grounded in some element of truth, what are the chances such a detailed persona applies to any more than a small handful of your prospective buyers?

 Finally, assuming none of this is a major concern to you, here’s the kicker—the information presented in these whopping big personas isn’t even what you need to know about your buyers.

 What your organization needs is a practical persona to inform its marketing story… Not a crystal ball that promises everything, and delivers nothing.